riccardo-giomi/rails8-mycv/README.md

 # Installation

-MyCV is a Rails 8 application developed with Ruby 3.2.2 and configured to use SQLite3 as a DB - it is a simple application intended for use by a single user.
+MyCV is a Rails 8.1.1 application configured to use SQLite3 as a DB - it is a simple application intended for use by a single user.

-Requires: `Ruby` ( >= 3.2.2) and `SQlite3`.
+Requires: `Ruby` ( >= 3.2.0) and `SQlite3`.

 Download or clone the application from github: > `git clone https://github.com/riccardo-giomi/rails8-mycv`